rkillickdev/the-coffee-run/README.md

 ## **Database**

 Data is stored in a google sheets document and accessed by the app using the Google Drive and Google Sheets APIs.
-The spreadsheet can be viwed here.
+The spreadsheet can be viewed here.
 The spreadsheet consists of the following sheets:

 ### **Coffee**